-Behavioral Health - Mental Health Your cost if you visit a: a: Medical benefits Tier 1 In-network provider: Tier 2 Expanded in- network provider: Tier 3 Out-of-network provider: b.
-Hospital or facility- based professional services 20% coinsurance after deductible 20% coinsurance after deductible 20% coinsurance after Tier 2 deductible Tier 3 Out-of- network claims will process at Tier 2 In-network benefits, however Out-of-network providers may bill you for costs above the non- network provider reimbursement amount.
-C. Attending psychiatrist services 20% coinsurance after deductible 20% coinsurance after deductible 20% coinsurance after Tier 2 deductible Tier 3 Out-of- network claims will process at Tier 2 In-network benefits, however Out-of-network providers may bill you for costs above the non- network provider reimbursement amount. d.
-Partial program 20% coinsurance after deductible 20% coinsurance after deductible 20% coinsurance after Tier 2 deductible Tier 3 Out-of- network claims will process at Tier 2
+Behavioral Health - Mental Health and Substance Use , Your cost if you visit a: Medical benefits Tier 1 In-network provider: Tier 2 Expanded in- network provider: Tier 3 Out-of-network provider: providers may bill you for costs above the non- network provider reimbursement amount. b.
+Hospital- or facility- based professional services 20% coinsurance after deductible 20% coinsurance after deductible 20% coinsurance after Tier 2 deductible Tier 3 out-of- network claims will process at Tier 2 in-network benefits, however out-of-network providers may bill you for costs above the non- network provider reimbursement amount. c.
+Attending psychiatrist and physician services 20% coinsurance after deductible 20% coinsurance after deductible 20% coinsurance after Tier 2 deductible Tier 3 out-of- network claims will process at Tier 2 in-network benefits, however out-of-network providers may bill you for costs above the non- network provider reimbursement amount.